 Admissions and Financial Aid

 Let’s get to work

 You’re committed to making the world a stronger, safer and more sustainable place.
 We’re committed to getting you started as soon as possible.
 Admissions counselors will guide you through the applications process, answer any questions you have about requirements and help get you enrolled in the program that speaks to your strengths and goals.

 The School of Engineering is built upon an academic culture of doing, and students here love what they do.
 In addition to preparing themselves for rewarding careers, they have the opportunity to use their knowledge and hands-on expertise to improve communities and educate younger generations both at home, and around the world.

-Partnerships with nonprofit organizations, such as Habitat for Humanity, offer engineering students the opportunity to use their skills to aid displaced families.
-They also have the opportunity to participate in STEM-related education projects with local schools, in conjunction with the Bristol-Meyers Squibb Center for Science Teaching and Learning.
+Partnerships with nonprofit organizations, such as Habitat for Humanity, offer engineering students a way to use their skills to aid displaced families.
+They also have an opportunity to participate in STEM-related education projects with local schools, in conjunction with the Bristol-Myers Squibb Center for Science Teaching and Learning.

 Never before has the world been as vulnerable to cyber breaches as it is today.
 The good news is that cybersecurity is one of the fastest-growing and best-paying fields, according to ISACA.
 Seizing the opportunity to educate those professionals and fill those jobs, Quinnipiac designed and launched a master of science in cybersecurity program this fall.